opencl-go/opencl-go.github.io/README.md

 > This GitHub organization is an open-source project and has no affiliation with Khronos Group.

+**The wrappers are not in a state to provide useful functionality and contain potential invalid memory access.
+The repository is archived and unmaintained.
+Please see [Maintenance Notice](https://github.com/opencl-go/opencl-go.github.io/discussions/25) for further details.**

 ## Motivation

 The goal of this project is to maintain OpenCL wrapper libraries that